danieljyj/academic-kickstart/content/authors/admin/_index.md

 I am a third-year student at École Polytechnique, pursuing a degree in Engineering ([Diplôme d'Ingénieur](https://en.wikipedia.org/wiki/Dipl%C3%B4me_d%27Ing%C3%A9nieur)), majoring in Applied Mathematics and Computer Science.
 Before coming to France, I studied Physics in Nanjing University, obtained my bachelor's degree with honours.

 I am interested in artificial intelligence such as robotics and autonomous vehicles.
-I like doing research and aim at pursuing a doctor's degree in these fields.
-I wish I can contribute my efforts to the development of robotics or autonomous vehicles, and I strongly believe that we can make them come true within our generation.
+I like doing research and aim at pursuing a doctor's degree.
+I wish I can contribute my efforts to the development of smarter robots and autonomous vehicles, and I strongly believe that we can make them come true within our generation.